- Food and Cooking

 Seasoning (salt, pepper, nutmeg, thyme and bay leaf)

 1/4 pint lamb stock or water (for flavour you should use a lamb stock.
-Ask your butcher for some lamb bones or trimmings and make up your own with a little salt and pepper and well strained)
+Ask your butcher for some lamb bones or trimmings and make up your own, in advance, with a little salt and pepper and well strained)

 Cook for 2 hours in moderate oven 325deg F